CyberSource/cybersource-plugins-oraclecxcommerce/documentation/payment-services/credit-card.md

 Generally payer authentication services are executed together with credit card authorization:

 1. PayerAuth setup is created using card information using `/ccstorex/custom/isv-payment/v2/payerAuth/setup` SSE endpoint
-2. Credit card is tokenized as per process described in the [Microform Card Payments](#microform-card-payments) section
+2. Credit/Debit card is tokenized as per process described in the [Microform Card Payments](#microform-card-payments) section
 3. Order is created and "Authorize" Webhook request is triggered
 4. Credit card Authorization service is called along with Payer Auth Enrollment
-5. In case credit card is enrolled in payer authentication, authorization is rejected with specific reason code (10000).
+5. In case card is enrolled in payer authentication, authorization is rejected with specific reason code (10000).
 The response from payment provider will contain all data needed to start consumer authentication flow in storefront
 6. Payer Auth data is included in Webhook response using custom payment properties
 7. In storefront Cardinal Cruise continues the consumer authentication flow with the custom payment properties returned in Webhook response.
 8. Popup window is displayed to finish consumer authentication